Posted by Janine Griffiths

 Elderly couple discussing care home costs per week

 At Autumna, we’ve analysed our latest data to bring you a clear and transparent breakdown of care home costs in England, Scotland, and Wales.
-The findings reveal a stark contrast in affordability across regions, with midwest Wales and the Northeast of England being among the lowest.

 While the reality of long-term care is becoming increasingly expensive, one thing remains clear: where you live significantly impacts how much you’ll pay for care.
 Regardless of your preferred location, staying informed about care home costs per week can help you plan effectively and make the best possible decision for your loved one.

-For families seeking care in England, the cost is often one of the biggest concerns.
+For self-funding families seeking care in England, the cost is often one of the biggest concerns.
 Our data shows that there is significant price variation in terms of care home costs per week in England which highlights just how much location influences affordability.

 The most expensive regions